galiyamyrzabayeva/k-means/README.md

 # k-means
 This project is done as an assignment to Statistical learning class.
 It compares Euclidean, Manhattan and Minkowski distances for k-means algorithm.
-Iris dataser is used to evaluate approaches.
+Iris dataset is used to evaluate approaches.